Free Web Hosting by Netfirms

 For past 5000 years, thinkers have been thinking on the problem of regulating an officer.
 "How to regulate an officer with discretionary power, without impairing his capacity to act and serve the citizens?" is one of the oldest puzzle and has been around ever since concept of State came into existence.
 The biggest mistake Citizens ever made was appointing a king/judge and hoping that he would be smart, efficient and honest.
 The problem is still unsolved, as it is not clear who would regulate the judges and ensure that they stay efficient/honest.
 So conveniently, the thinkers assumed that the most judges will always be honest/efficient.
 If these thinkers were sometimes seeing rather than thinking, they would noticed 1000s of counter-examples.

 The one and ONLY known way to regulate in officer is a DIRECT supervision of the citizens.
-Thats waht RLPP achieves in a cost effective way.
+That what replacement procedure a cost effective way.

-6. Wont "Free rider problem" affect RLPP over Water Guard?
+15. Wont "Free rider problem" affect replacement procedure?

 The citizen has to pay a small fee of Rs 2 - Rs 5 for filing his Approval.
 Also, he has to spend some time and effort.
 Now a citizen will get benefit only when a large number (60% - 70%) of citizens File Approvals.
 If only 1% - 10% citizens File Approvals, there will be absolutely no change at all.
 So realistically, one citizen’s participation makes only a tiny-tiny-tiny difference.